cs-ed/edtech-plan-LNguyen64/README.md

 I plan to use Code.org's Computer Science Principles curriculum because it is adopted by the district.
 In addition, Code.org also has extensive online teacher resouces such as:
 * Daily lesson plans: detailed pacing instructions, activity guides, teaching tips and assessment.
 * Teacher Dashboard: check student progress, administer assessments and integrate with Google.
+The following is taken from Code.org "A Short Introduction to EIPM":

-Code.org uses EIPM, a structured approach to teaching programming.
+>Code.org uses EIPM, a structured approach to teaching programming.
 Each letter represents a different type of lesson (E - Explore, I - Investigate, P - Practice, M - Make), which are taught in sequence for each major programming concept.
 It introduces concepts in a scaffolded and approachable way to encourage student collaboration, support independent creation, and clarify the role of the teacher throughout the learning process.
 The following paragraphs summarizes how the lesson is taught and the student's goal:

 **Explore:** Students explore the new concept through a teacher-led hands-on group activity.
 Typically uses physical manipulatives.
 Teacher leads with support of slides and activity guides.
 The goal is students begin to develop a shared mental model and understand the main ideas of the new concept.